-Adaptations is an exciting community engagement program for adults in their 20s and 30s with disabilities.
-Adaptations provides participants with opportunities to experience the community through various social and recreational activities.
-Additionally, participants have the opportunity to foster independence in a monthly workshop (e.g., cooking, job skills, dating, social media, money management, etc).
+Adaptations is an exciting community program for adults in their 20s and 30s with disabilities.
+Adaptations provides participants with opportunities to experience their community through various social and recreational activities.
+Additionally, participants have the opportunity to foster their independence living skills through monthly workshop (e.g., cooking, job skills, dating, social media, money management, etc).

 Adaptations strives to participate or host inclusive events in the community.
 All events are decided on by the members.